John Neville, 1st Marquess of Montagu: Wars of the Roses

 The king had become incapacitated in August 1453, which had led to the Duke of York being appointed protector and controlling the government.
 By Christmas of 1454, however, King Henry had recovered from his illness, which removed the basis for York's authority.
 Having reconvened the court at Westminster by mid-April 1455, Henry and a select council of nobles decided to hold a great council at Leicester.
 York and the Nevilles anticipated that Somerset would bring charges against them at this assembly.
 John Neville included, they gathered an armed retinue and marched to stop the royal party from reaching Leicester, intercepting them at St Albans.

 Although only a small affray, it resulted in the deaths of some important people; viz. the Duke of Somerset, the Earl of Northumberland, and Lord Clifford.
-It has been suggested that, whilst Somerset might have been targeted by York, the latter too might have been intentionally slain by the Neville brothers.
+It has been suggested that, while Somerset might have been targeted by York, the latter too might have been intentionally slain by the Neville brothers.
 It was John who, after the battle, appears to have been responsible for the victorious Duke of York removing Sir William Skipwith from the household offices the latter held of the Duke.
 Neville was said to have achieved this by pointing out how Skipwith failed to join York in battle; John Neville subsequently shared in the profits of York's redistribution of Skipwith's ex-offices.

 In December 1456, the new Duke of Somerset tried to attack John Neville in London's Cheapside; Somerset had already attempted something similar to John's brother Warwick the previous month.
 John's encounter, reported contemporary chroniclers, would have become a "skirmish" if the mayor had not intervened.
 As it had been John who had "spearheaded" the Neville retaliation to the Percies during their feud, Salisbury entered into a bond for Thomas and John's behaviour on 23 March 1458.
 John, however, continued to receive commissions from the government.
 He was part of a delegation of twenty-two Ambassadors nominated to discuss breaches of the Truce with Burgundy on 14 May that year, and two months later he was investigating the murder of a royal serjeant.
 In 1459, he was appointed steward of the Honour of Pontefract.